This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How should I lay my baby down to sleep?

-What do I need to know about feeding my baby?
+What do I need to know about nutrition for my baby?

 - Do not prop a bottle in your baby's mouth.
-This may cause him to choke.
-Do not let him lie flat during a feeding.
-If he lies flat during a feeding, the milk may flow into his middle ear and cause an infection.
+This may cause him or her to choke.
+Do not let him or her lie flat during a feeding.
+If your baby lies flat during a feeding, the milk may flow into his or her middle ear and cause an infection.

 - Offer iron-fortified infant cereal to your baby.
 Your baby's healthcare provider may suggest that you give your baby iron-fortified infant cereal with a spoon 2 or 3 times each day.
-Mix a single grain cereal (such as rice cereal) with breast milk or formula.
-Offer him 1 to 3 teaspoons of infant cereal during each feeding.
+Mix a single-grain cereal (such as rice cereal) with breast milk or formula.
+Offer him or her 1 to 3 teaspoons of infant cereal during each feeding.
 Sit your baby in a high chair to eat solid foods.
-Stop feeding your baby when he shows signs that he is full.
+Stop feeding your baby when he or she shows signs that he or she is full.
 These signs include leaning back or turning away.

-- Offer new foods to your baby after your baby is used to eating cereal.
+- Offer new foods to your baby after he or she is used to eating cereal.
 Offer foods such as strained fruits, cooked vegetables, and pureed meat.
 Give your baby only 1 new food every 2 to 7 days.
-Avoid giving your baby several new foods at the same time or foods with more than 1 ingredient.
+Do not give your baby several new foods at the same time or foods with more than 1 ingredient.
 If your baby has a reaction to a new food, it will be hard to know which food caused the reaction.
 Reactions to look for include diarrhea, rash, or vomiting.